How To Store Your Snowblower

 MVS recommends draining the tank completely and voiding the carburetor off all remaining fuel.
-Once completed, add a little Motomix to your tank, start the machine and allow it to run for a few minutes.
+Once completed, add up to a full can of TruFuel to your tank, start the machine and allow it to run for a few minutes.
 Click the link to learn more about this product.
-Motomix is good for 2 stroke and four stroke engines.
+TruFuel is available all year round, in the garden centre, at Canadian Tire

 Clean the Unit and Undercarriage